AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 - When a new learning topic is created using a HTML or learning template with a custom header, the topic title doesn’t appear in the custom header (GUIDES-52343)
 - The calculated accuracy percentage for a course quiz differs slightly from the expected value.
 (GUIDES-52346)
 - For a course, when attempting a quiz, the marks scored differs slightly from the expected calculated score.
 (GUIDES-52345)

+# Known issues

+Adobe has identified the following known issues for the 2026.09.0 release:

+## Editor 2.0

+- After a map with an existing baseline is moved to a different folder, the baseline preview toggle remains selected in Preview mode, but the baseline no longer appears in the preview list.
+(GUIDES-54284)
+- Changing the document state on a topic that is already checked out refreshes the full document from top to bottom, which did not occur previously.
+(GUIDES-53905)
+- On a freshly configured Cloud Service environment, attempting to create a map or topic file results in a *Failed to create file* error, and creating a DITAVAL file completes but displays *Error retrieving the DTD rule*.
+(GUIDES-53904)
+- When a map containing a `keydef` without an `href` is previewed with a Preview using baseline option enabled, the `keydef` does not resolve.
+(GUIDES-53878)
+- Hotspot regions configured on an image map asset are not interactive in Preview mode; preventing authors from validating hotspot links before publishing.
+(GUIDES-53398)